 - A fact sheet to distribute to students and parents.

-- Activities to be implemented in the classroom such as a letter writing lesson, group work exercises and art projects.
+- Ideas to be implemented in the classroom such as a letter writing lesson, group work exercises and art projects.

-- Various print outs such as letter and post card templates, coloring, connect the dots, a maze and a math worksheet.
+- Various print outs such as letter and post card templates, coloring, connect the dots, and a math worksheet.

 It is important to share that children can send as many letters as they would like to Santa.
 The more letters, the more money raised and the more children who receive wishes!